mkffl/mkffl.github.io/_posts/2023-04-20-causal-shapley.markdown

 To get $v_{f,x}$ we can retrain the same model keeping in-coalition features, e.g. $v_{f,x}({\text{race}})$ by dropping income and zip code.
 But training 2^M models where M is the number of features wouldn't be efficient in many cases, so we average the model predictions on a sample of likely values for out-of-coalition features.
 For example, if only race is known, the "likely" values of income and zip are determined by $p({\text{income, zip}} \vert \text{race})$.

 Shapley has no opinion on how the outcome function is calculated or what the feature distribution is, so we make the best decision possible.
-Here the features are known to be generated from a normal distribution so I use `shapr`'s multivariate gaussian but this package has other options - parametric and otherwise - available.
+Here the features are known to be generated from a normal distribution so I use `shapr`'s multivariate Gaussian but this package has other options - parametric and otherwise - available.
 Worth noting that some packages only provide empirical estimates by independently sampling each feature, which makes samples prone to unrealistic hallucinations.
-For example, if features include smoking beahviour and age, sampling independently may include 5-year old chain smokers, which the model is not trained to adequatly repond to - what would an adequate prediction even mean?
+For example, if features include smoking behaviour and age, sampling independently may include 5-year old chain smokers, which the model is not trained to adequately respond to - what would an adequate prediction even mean?

-To recap, $v_{f,x}(\text{race})$ is approximated with $E_{X_{\text{income, zip}} \vert X_{\text{race}}}f(x_{\text{race}}, X_{\text{income, zip}})$, the expected prediction with respect to the probability of income and zip (out-of-coalition features) conditioned on the known value of race.
-Lower case $x$  is the known value and upper case $X$ are the conditional distribution values.
-The other outcome function $v_{f,x}(\text{race, zip})$ is also estimated and the sample distributions show some overlap.
+To recap, $v_{f,x}(\text{race})$ is approximated with $E_{X_{\text{income, zip}} \vert X_{\text{race}}}f(x_{\text{race}}, X_{\text{income, zip}})$, the expected prediction with respect to the probability of income and zip (out-of-coalition features) conditioned on the known value of race. $x$ is the known value and $X$ are the conditional distribution values.
+The other outcome function $v_{f,x}(\text{race, zip})$ is also estimated and the sample distributions  strongly overlap.

 [source](https://github.com/mkffl/causal_shapley/blob/fead10117dd3217304b2fa09a9b9a7870e130091/recipe.R#L135)
 {:refdef: style="text-align: center;"}